jbatonnet/Rinkhals/README.md

 By using Rinkhals, you will keep all stock Anycubic features (print screen, Anycubic tools, calibration, ...) and get even more, like:
 - Mainsail, Fluidd (with Moonraker)
 - USB camera support in Mainsail, Fluidd
-- Orca will show the print progress on the printer screen
+- Prints from Orca will show the print screen
 - SSH access for customization (user: **root**, password: **rockchip**)
 - [Apps system](https://github.com/jbatonnet/Rinkhals.apps) (OctoApp, Cloudflare, Tailscale, ...)